 Ordinarily, unless the contract states otherwise, either party can supply notice of termination of 1 week in writing within the first two years’ service.
 Thereafter, it is one week’s notice for each year of continuous service up to a maximum of 12 weeks.

-It’s easy to brush over this area when signing a new contract because the clauses are only relevant after you have left.
+It’s easy to brush over this area when signing a new contract.
 But take care to read the whole contract carefully.

 Gagging clauses are unlawful and cannot be enforced in public interest disclosure cases.
 If you think that a gagging clause is being proposed, we strongly advise you to contact us for support and advice on 0345 772 6100.

 It would also be useful to check the following workplace policies: